CarInsurance.com Insights

 A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
 Typically, your insurance premium will double after a DUI.
 According to our data, in some states, the increase can be as high as 224% after your first DUI.
 If you get a second DUI, the insurance rates could increase by 461%.

-Finding affordable coverage (or any coverage) will become more difficult after a DUI.
-Still, according to our data, these are the best insurers for seniors with a DUI in California:
+After a DUI, finding affordable or any coverage can be difficult, but based on our data, these insurers are the best options for seniors with a DUI in California:

 Cheapest car insurance for seniors after an accident in California

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 75% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 75% with one at-fault accident with property damage over $2,000.

 How can seniors save on car insurance in California?